odysseus0/CS131-Lecture-Notes/lec8.md

   * Advantage
     * Compiler knows that the method cannot be overridden
     * For code like `final int baz() { return 0; }`, automatic inlining will also become possible.
+  * WARNING
+    * If a final variable refers to an object, it only implies that it cannot be reassigned and refer to another object.
+It is still allowed to change the content of the object referred to.

 ## Object Class API